apache/cordova-ios/README.md

 You may work with any Javascript framework within a PhoneGap application.
 [XUI](http://xuijs.com) is the "officially preferred" framework of the phonegap core team.
-XUI is inspired by JQuery, optimized for web browsers and weighs in at 6.2k.
+XUI is inspired by JQuery, optimized for web browsers and weighs in at 6.2k (2.4k minified and gziped).

 Community